Travelers Homeowners Insurance Review

 - Jewelry and Valuable Items: Expands your policy to include things like jewelry, silverware, china, fine art, collections, bikes, trophies, sports and sound equipment, cameras, computers, furs, guns, and more.

-- Personal Articles Floater: Provides more coverage for valuable items if the endorsement above isn’t enough.
+- Personal Articles Floater: Provides more coverage for valuable items if the endorsement above isn’t comprehensive enough.

 - Water Backup and Sump Pump Discharge or Overflow: Standard policies don’t typically protect you from water damage due to a sewer, drain, or sump pump backup or overflow.
 This endorsement does.